-I know you are worrying about showing up on search engines more often and also trying to beat your friends in the same niche but please spare me the horror of SEO!
-I come to your blog to get some solutions and answers for my problems and all I get is the keyword stuffed post that is meant for search engines and not me.
+I know you are worried about showing up on search engines more often and also trying to beat your friends in the same niche but please spare me the horror of SEO!
+I come to your blog to get some solutions and answers for my problems, and all I get is the keyword stuffed post that is meant for search engines and not me.

-You hardly solved my problem and even if you did it was irritating to read the similar words again and again; because you thought it is important to write your post with all the relevant keywords.
-Unfortunately, for me it was like reading an article of synonyms for my problem statement!
+You hardly solved my problem, and even if you did, it was irritating to read similar words again and again; because you thought it is essential to write your post with all the relevant keywords.
+Unfortunately, for me, it was like reading an article about synonyms for my problem statement!

 You crook (pardon my language); you are not the same person you used to be thank you very much for wasting my time.

 Ever heard of that famous nursery rhyme ‘Old Mac Donald’s had a farm’.?